celine3to3/Databases-Lab1/README.md

 Class has functionality for table creation, inserting, searching and deleting entries in the database.

-Program Output showing insertion, deletion, and accessing information by year
+# Program Output
+Shows insertion and deletion with database, and accessing emissions/ sea level data for a selected year through user input

 ![lab1 output1](https://user-images.githubusercontent.com/121079918/210129432-0c14c651-2c92-483d-b63f-10649b699d96.png)